 Many bands have been faster but few bands have ever been HEAVIER than Black Sabbath, and Black Sabbath were never heavier than on Master Of Reality.
 Ditching their psychedelic jam inclinations, Tony Iommi’s deafening riffs and solos hit like sledgehammers, while Geezer Butler and Bill Ward once again supply massive exclamation points as Ozzy bellows warnings against impending damnation.
 Indeed, this is generally known as the band’s “Christian album,” most overtly so on the excellent “After Forever,” which Iommi wrote as a repudiation of their "Satanic" rep. Other highlights include “Sweet Leaf” (Butler’s bludgeoning ode to marijuana), “Lord Of The World” (the "Lord" here being Lucifer), and “Into The Void” (a futuristic tale of space travel), all of which sport the colossal Sabbath chug, while the unstoppable “Children Of The Grave” is all about its great galloping grooves.
-On the lighter side, “Embryo” and “Orchid” are short (:30 and 2:00, respectively) and ultimately inconsequential instrumental interludes that bridge the gap between the surrounding doom, while “Solitude” is a “Planet Caravan”-type change of pace only not as good.
+On the lighter side, “Embryo” and “Orchid” are short (:30 and 2:00, respectively) and ultimately inconsequential instrumental interludes that bridge the gap between the surrounding doom, while “Solitude” is a “Planet Caravan”-type change of pace only not quite as good.
 Still, in retrospect this admittedly pretty, flute-infested track likely provided a blueprint for future classics such as “Remember Tomorrow” (Iron Maiden) and “Fade To Black” (Metallica).
 Anyway, this album is too short, with only six real songs, but better too short than too long in my opinion.
 Besides, five of the six proper songs here are metal classics, as Black Sabbath stick to their headbanging strengths in creating a monolithic monument to heaviosity.

 Vol. 4 (Warner Brothers ‘72) Rating: A